Bradyphrenia: Addiction

 Experts including Martin et al. discovered that bradyphrenia is seen as one of the first stages of the ramifications of overdosing on an opioid like heroin.
-Bradyphrenia, however, had been considered the presence of bradyphrenia to be the most 'minor' of the ramifications.
+Bradyphrenia, however, had been considered the most 'minor' of the ramifications.
 Martin et al. found that stage three of symptoms of overdose entailed the high risk around 20% of those that reach what has been described as 'stage three' will die.
-A case report had been done on a 63-year-old man who had been hospitalised for ten days and has been released with no notable impairments.
-The patient was hospitalised again several days later after showing abnormal behaviours in which specialists could only describe it as being bradyphrenia.
+A case report was done on a 63-year-old man who had been hospitalised for ten days and has been released with no notable impairments.
+The patient was hospitalised again several days later after showing abnormal behaviours, which specialists described as bradyphrenia.
 The patient's abnormal behaviour included having a diminished attention span as well as being unable to remember minor details.
-Researchers had justified this worsening of behaviour by abnormal neurological activity within the pre-frontal cortex.
-The patient's cognitive abilities had improved with the use of an antioxidant therapy yet with some acts of abnormal behaviours still showing.
+Researchers related this worsening of behaviour to abnormal neurological activity within the pre-frontal cortex.
+The patient's cognitive abilities had improved with the use of an antioxidant therapy, yet with some acts of abnormal behaviours still showing.

-Treatment
+Management

 Currently, there are no pharmaceutical medications that will directly increase the rate of thoughts in patients with bradyphrenia experience.
-The treatments for Parkinson's Disease have been imposed as a model for treatment of bradyphrenia as in some cases the researchers have been able to treat the condition in patients with Parkinson's.
+The treatments for Parkinson's disease have been imposed as a model for treatment of bradyphrenia as in some cases the researchers have been able to treat the condition in patients with Parkinson's.